appsemble/appsemble/docs/03-guide/security.md

 > In the above example, users with the “Reader” role will be able to view either all blog resources
 > or a singular one through the “query” and “get” resource actions, but they will not be able to
-> create, update, or delete blog resources without having the “Admin” role.
+> create, update or delete blog resources without having the “Admin” role.

-On top of specifying app roles to determine which users have access to resources, there are a couple of special options that are always available regardless of the presence of roles.
+On top of specifying app roles to determine which users have access to resources there are a couple of special options that are always available regardless of the presence of roles.
 All of these require the user to be logged in.